 The 12AY7 and 12AU7 use 0.3 amps of 6.3v heater current.
-If you use an EZ81 rectifier tube it uses about 1 amp of heater current so any power transformer that supplies 2 amps of 6.3v for tube rectification will work, or 1 amp of 6.3v for diode rectification.
+If you use an EZ81 rectifier tube it uses about 1 amp of heater current so any power transformer that supplies 2 amps of 6.3v for tube rectification will work, or 1 amp of 6.3v if you use diode rectification.

 A simple four diode rectifier can be used in place of the EZ81 rectifier tube to simplify construction and since the Champ Micro is a Class A amp it won't generate voltage sag using a tube rectifier so there should be no tone difference between tube and solid state rectification.
 If you use a power transformer without a HT (high voltage) center tap you will need to use a four diode bridge rectifier instead of the diode rectifier shown in the schematics and layout diagrams below.

 The optional Headphone Jack can be full a size 1/4" or the now more common 1/8".
 The nice thing about a 1/8" jack is you won't mistake it for the Speaker Jack.
 The Speaker Jack has a 10 ohm 2 watt Headphone Resistor across it to load the output transformer with an 8 ohm load when headphones from 32 to 600 ohms of impedance are used.
 The 10 ohm resistor is automatically disconnected when a speaker is connected.
 Be careful with the volume control when using headphones.
 Make sure it is at minimum volume when the amp is powered up and turn the volume knob slowly to keep from blowing out your headphones and ears.
-If you don't want the headphone jack simply delete the jack and the 10 ohm headphone resistor.
 The Headphone Resistor gives the additional benefit of loading the output transformer with a 10 ohm load to prevent damage if you forget to plug in a speaker.
+If you don't want the headphone jack simply delete the jack and replace the 10 ohm headphone resistor with a jumper wire.

 Test and Tweak On the Prototype Bench